chenkamin/agent-aid-kit-/COMMUNICATION_TEMPLATES.md

 **Variables not being replaced:**
 - Use exact variable names: `{{PROPERTY}}`, `{{PRICE}}`, etc.
-- Check variable spelling and casing
+- Check variable spelling and casing (must be UPPERCASE)
 - Ensure curly braces are doubled: `{{` and `}}`
+- Verify the variable is in the valid variables list